rixment/rixment.github.io/index.md

 ### Round And Round (Android, iOS)

 **About**<br>
+Endless type of arcade game where the player has to drive a car round the scene.
+The scene itself is set on rotating dish which increases in speed each time the player passes through one of the gates.
+The aim of the game is to gather as many speeding tickets as possible which are admitted when passing through the gates.

 **Technologies**<br>
 Unity 3D 5.6, C# 4, Visual Studio, MonoDevelop, Luxology Modo 7, Git